 - a.
 The Memorials and Monuments Committee shall maintain a list of all permanent memorials, monuments, and historical markers on public lands. - b.
 The Memorials and Monuments Committee shall inventory the adopted Town monuments, memorials, and historical markers on a 5-year basis and report the memorial's condition and any recommendations for maintenance or repair to the responsible Town entity no later than September 1st. - c.
-Items not found on the Memorials and Monuments Committee adopted inventory shall not be recommended for upkeep or maintenance.

-ARTICLE 16 - Amendment to the Dunstable Zoning Bylaws to Regulate Recreational Marijuana Establishments: To see if the Town will vote to amend the Zoning Bylaws as follows:
+Items not found on the Memorials and Monuments Committee adopted inventory shall not be recommended for upkeep or maintenance. - ARTICLE 16 Amendment to the Dunstable Zoning Bylaws to Regulate Recreational Marijuana Establishments: To see if the Town will vote to amend the Zoning Bylaws by deleting Section 28, Temporary Moratorium on Marijuana Establishments, in its entirety, and adding a new Section 30, Recreational Marijuana Establishments, as follows, or take any action in relation thereto: